 Plenty of episodes in both the U.K and U.S versions of Kitchen Nightmares had chefs making extremely flashy food that was especially difficult or time consuming to cook, or had managers decorate their restaurants with flashy but gaudy styles and using tacky gimmicks to draw in customers.
 Gordon has them change to fit this trope.
 Some of the best examples of the former and the later respectively are Rococo's and The Curry Lounge.

 Go onto almost any message board for America's Next Top Model.
 You'll probably find no shortage of support for Nigel Barker or Jay Manuel (Mister Jay) while It's All About Me Tyra hardly gets any.
-Part of that comes from their dry delivery, which is almost always in plain simple English rather than the Tyraspeak she is ever so fond of.
+Part of that came from their dry delivery, which is almost always in plain simple English rather than the Tyraspeak she is ever so fond of.
 Hell, even with his silly accent imitations, the flamboyant J. Alexander (Miss Jay, also a fan favorite) can get his point across with next to no mumbo-jumbo.
-There is a reason many fans did not like the news that Tyra fired them all.
+There is a reason many fans did not like the news that they all left (though Miss Jay did return).

 Maggie Ausburn won her season for this reason.